DomDevs2000/React-NextJS-Personal-Website/posts/how-to-add-a-searchbar.md

         })
 ```

-This is a simple filter method, that goes over the **countries** array and checks if the searchInput (in lower case) is
+This is a simple filter method, that goes over the **countries** array and checks if the searchInput (in lowercase) is
-included in the country's name(in lower case).
+included in the country's name(in lowercase).

 These validations are so important, sometimes users type in lowercase,
-uppercase or even camel case.
+uppercase or even camelcase.
 If our data has multiple case types we want to check that it matches our search input.
-This is done by converting both the data and the user input to lower case and then seeing if the search input is
+This is done by converting both the data and the user input to lowercase and then seeing if the search input is
 included.
-If we did not have these validation, a search input of "japan" will return no matching results even though
+If we did not have these validations, a search input of "japan" will return no matching results even though
 there is one "Japan" in the array.

-Now we need to add a map method on this, so that for each matching result, we can return a list inside a div.
-Heres what
+Now we need to add a map method on this so that for each matching result, we can return a list inside a div.
+Here's what
 the full code should look like:

 ```
 const searchResults = countries
         .filter((country) => {
             if (searchInput == '') {
-                return;
+                return
             } else if (
                 country.name
                     .toLowerCase()